JellyRollJunior/leet-code-journal/README.md

 * Number of Islands
     * Two solutions -> no editing the input + allowing editing the input
     * An excellent question -> REDO
+* Rotting Orangrs
+    * Basically number of islands 2
+    * I often make the mistake of using queue.size() in the for loop condition. queue.size() gets called for each iteration so you need to make it a constant

 String
 * Valid Parentheses